rghosh23/UCB-Mod2-Stock-Analysis/README.md

 ![Output-2017](https://user-images.githubusercontent.com/102441140/164943539-a166d46f-854e-4543-b087-5db209f794d1.png) ![Output-2018](https://user-images.githubusercontent.com/102441140/164943624-79349de6-f1c8-44f9-8bec-13c4538c4921.png)

 ### Total Daily Volume
-High daily volume is generally a good sign for a stock since it shows that the stock has a lot of interest and activity.
-But nonetheless, a low daily volume doesnt mean that the stock isn't as stable, it could simply mean that the stock might be "undiscovered".
-For *DQ* the daily volume is pretty low when compared with the other 11 stocks in 2017. *DQ* had the lowest daily volume.
+High daily volume is generally a good sign for a stock since it shows that the stock has a lot of interest and activity, and is generally stable.
+But nonetheless, a low daily volume doesnt mean that the stock isn't a good stock.
+Tt could simply mean that the stock might be "undiscovered".
+For *DQ* the daily volume is pretty low when compared with the other 11 stocks in 2017. *DQ* had the lowest daily volume in 2017.
 But the daily volume tripled in 2018.
 Yet it remained as one of the stocks with the lowest daily volume is 2018.

 ### Percentage of Returns

 From the visual conditional formatting, we can concude that overall 2017 was a good year for green energy companies.
 All companies, excluding *TERP* had positive returns. *DQ* while having a low daily volume had an increase of almost 200% in 2017.
-Thus, in 2017 at least *DQ* was a robust stock to invest in.
+Thus, in 2017 at least, *DQ* was a robust stock to invest in.
 But the 2018 analysis reveals a grim picture.
 All companies except *ENPH* and *RUN* showed negative returns. *DQ* not only had the lowest daily volume but also lost 63% of its value in 2018.

 Based on this analysis, Steve's parents should be cautious when thinking about investments in the green energy stocks.
 Since *ENPH* and *RUN* were the only two companies in our analysis that continued to have positive returns, Steve's parents should think about maybe looking at those stocks instead of *DQ* for investment.
-Moreover, Steve should also potentially analyze other stocks in the data set over a longer period of time (2017-2021) to have a clearer picture.
+Moreover, Steve should also potentially analyze other stocks in the dataset over a longer period of time (2017-2021) to have a clearer picture.

 ### Code used for output